MicrosoftDocs/dynamics365smb-devitpro-pb/methods/jsonvalue-data-type.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-&amp;gt; [!NOTE]
+> [!NOTE]
-&amp;gt; For performance reasons all HTTP, JSON, TextBuilder, and XML types are reference types, not value types.
+> For performance reasons all HTTP, JSON, TextBuilder, and XML types are reference types, not value types.
 Reference types holds a pointer to the data elsewhere in memory, whereas value types store its own data.

 ## See Also
 [Getting Started with AL](../devenv-get-started.md)